Temitayo-spec/Wiki-Search-App/README.md

 # Wiki-Search-App.

-Creating Wikipedia Search App using Wikipedia API.
+Creating a Wikipedia Search App using Wikipedia API.
 Enjoy ☺️